rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - showRemoteSlas - System.Boolean: Specifies whether to retrieve the remote SLA Domains from Rubrik CDM.
 By default, remote SLA Domains are not retrieved.
     - shouldShowPausedClusters - System.Boolean: Specifies whether to show the Rubrik clusters where this SLA Domain is paused.
 - Returns SlaDomainConnection.
+### downloadwithreplicationcsv
+Download a CSV file containing a list of SLA Domains that replicate snapshots to the specified Rubrik cluster.
+Find the CSV file for download from the File Preparation Centre.

+- There are 2 arguments.
+    - cdmClusterUUID - System.String: UUID of the Rubrik cluster.
+    - includeArchived - System.Boolean: Include archived SLA Domain.
+- Returns DownloadSlaWithReplicationCsvReply.
 ### globalfilterlist
 Retrieves a list of SLA Domains.